EdDataScienceEES/tutorial-eveboswood/index.md

 ![Rplot_mod_2](https://github.com/user-attachments/assets/21f038aa-8c87-4d4f-a15d-d503c8f15430)

-Figure 2 - An example of what data plotted using the assumptions of Model 2 could look like.
+Figure 2 - An example of what data plotted using the assumptions of Model 2 could look like on a log-log scale.
 Each countries data has different intercepts, however they all have the same rate of change of meat consumption over time (gradient).
 The data used is not actual data from the dataset, this is just fictional to demonstrate what the model is assuming.

 #### Model 3 - General Linear Model with a multiplied fixed effect
 In model 2 the fixed effect 'LOCATION' was added to our model.
 In model three the same fixed effect is present, but this time it is multiplied.
 The interaction term 'scaled_time * LOCATION' allows the model to estimate different slopes (gradients) for each country.
 This means that the effect of time on meat consumption can vary per country, so they can have different intercepts, and different gradients.